 Posted on April 9, 2020 in Firearms Crimes

 On New Year’s Eve, at Midnight, some foolish people shoot a gun into the air to celebrate.
 What they do not think about is gravity because that bullet is going to come down.
 Those falling bullets kill people.
-The legislature is fully aware of the danger and passed some strict laws.
+The legislature is fully aware of the danger and passed some strict laws on discharging firearms within city limits.
 This law is often referred to as Shannon’s law after a little girl was killed from a falling random bullet.

 The charge for firing a gun within city limits without any justification is charged as Unlawful Discharge of Firearms and is convicted as a class 6 felony.
 The prosecutor will also charge this as a dangerous offense because a deadly weapon was used in the crime.
 A dangerous offense removes the possibility of probation.
 It requires a mandatory prison sentence of 1.5 to 3 years, with a presumptive sentence 2.25 years, assuming you do not have prior felony convictions.
 This is serious.